Add to your Claude Code skills

 ai-devkit init --template ./senior-engineer.yaml

-You: /new-requirement add OAuth login with Google
+You: Use the dev-lifecycle skill to start requirements for OAuth login with Google

 Agent: Searches memory for prior auth conventions.
 Asks clarifying